March 4, 2021

 Dogs with FAD tend to suffer lesions and hair loss in a "Christmas tree" pattern over the rump and tail base.
 Flea dermatitis papules (red, solid lumps in the skin less than a third of an inch in diameter) tend to be found all over the body bitten by fleas.

 Flea-allergic cats, on the other hand, suffer from miliary dermatitis developing 'blackheads' and hair loss along their back line.
 This is the so-called flea allergy 'racing stripe', although this can also occur with other skin diseases.
-Many owners don't know that most itchy cats do not scratch but instead groom,1 so while they think the cat is frequently washing itself they don't realize that it is actually very itchy.
+Many owners don't know that most itchy cats do not scratch but instead groom, so while they think the cat is frequently washing itself they don't realize that it is actually very itchy.

 Pet Shed's most popular solutions for ridding your pet of fleas

-Allergic animals will often have reactions to other things such as food and pollens, and flea infestations can exacerbate these.
+Allergic animals will often have reactions to other things such as food and pollen, and flea infestations can exacerbate these.
 The 'itch threshold' is a concept where a certain level of 'itch' must be reached before your pet starts to scratch.
 Itching is usually the result of a number of concurrent factors, so if some of these can be removed, the itch level may fall below the threshold and the animal may stop scratching without every factor being addressed.

-For example, treating for fleas in a dog with an underlying food and flea allergy may be sufficient to stop the itching, even though the animal still has the food allergy.
+For example, the treatment for fleas in a dog with an underlying food and flea allergy may be sufficient to stop the itching, even though the animal still has the food allergy.
 Therefore, when trying to determine the cause of itching in a pet, the first step is usually to ensure it is on a good flea control regime.

-In severe cases of FAD, it may be necessary not only to treat for the fleas but also to put the pet on a course of anti-inflammatories to reduce the initial itch.
-Shampoos, fatty acids and other non-prescription products can also be useful to alleviate itching.
+In severe cases of FAD, it may be necessary not only to treat the fleas but also to put the pet on a course of anti-inflammatories to reduce the initial itch.
+Shampoos, fatty acids, and other non-prescription products can also be useful to alleviate itching.
 Animals with secondary skin infections will also require antibiotics.

 Once the fleas are eliminated, many pets with FAD will return to their old selves in no time.
-It is advisable to consult your veterinarian if you suspect your pet has FAD, as they advise you on the appropriate treatment for your pet.
+It is advisable to consult your veterinarian if you suspect your pet has FAD, as they will advise you on the appropriate treatment for your pet.